falkodev/apos-nuxt-demo/README.md

 }
 ```

 The `order` page is ready.
-Order food in the homepage, click multiple times on a "Order" button to add the same dish several times.
+Order food in the homepage, click multiple times on an "Order" button to add the same dish several times.
 Now, click in "My Order" in the top bar, you are being redirected to "/order" and will see a page similar to this:

 <br><img src=".readme-assets/order-frontend.png" width="800"><br>

-You can adjust the quantities here also.
+You can adjust the quantities here too.
 Then, click on "Proceed".
 It will generate a POST request and contact the backend REST API.
 Apostrophe will handle that and create the corresponding order.
 You can go the backend and check that by clicking on the "Orders" button in the Apostrophe admin bar on `http://localhost/cms` (or `http://localhost:1337/cms`).

 <br><img src=".readme-assets/order-backend.png" width="800"><br>